 The ceiling tiles and wet cough riposted with the nauseating odor of hospital disinfectant.
-Muddled, grasping at my rib, I fumbled with the gurney switch irritated by my confinement, and emerged in a place I did not recognize.
+Muddled, I fumbled with the gurney switch, irritated by my confinement.
+Again, grasping at my rib, I emerged in a place that I did not recognize.

 A blizzard gale pelted us sidelong, rocking me in the saddle.
-I hunched over the pinto bracing from the cold.
+I hunched over the pinto, bracing from the cold.
 Her eyelashes and whiskers were crusted with pellets of ice as we led the two stray cattle in from down at the coulee.
 As we passed the gate, I thought I saw light flickering through the slats inside the barn.

 My folks had gone to Maple Creek and I was the only one at the ranch.
-I held the 22.
-Remington over the withers gripping the reins in my other hand.
-I brought it in case I had to put down one of the steers in the coulee.
+I held the .22 Remington over the withers gripping the reins in my other hand.
+I had carried it in case I needed to put down one of the steers in the coulee.

 We maneuvered beside the barn under the eave where the ground was not yet covered with crusted drifts.
 The barn roof pitched for a few feet over the eave offering a bit of cover muting the wind.
 Muffled words sounded low and hushed from voices on the other side.
-I contemplated dismounting but decided against it.
-I didn't want to fight to get back on a spooked horse.
+I contemplated dismounting but decided against it; I didn't want to fight to get back on a spooked horse.